Duc-Tran-VT/SCI-method/README.md

 Note 1.
 The data is raw, uncalibrated signal.
 More detailed information is in Section 2.2 Data processing.

 Note 2.
+Files' name and what does it do

 All.mat: Data from Q_set.

 S1S2.mat: Data from V_set

+ABS.m: Processing data related to the sensor ABS and all optical sensors

+ADV.m: Processing data related to the sensor ADV and all optical sensors

+AQUA.m: Processing data related to the sensor AQUAscat and all optical sensors

 Note 3.
 Notation used in the data file and in text of the manuscript: